6: Blind Faith

 “I didn’t even think they were real,” he admitted.

-He showed him how to spot rip currents from the shore and which clouds meant thunderstorms.
+He showed Chris how to spot rip currents and tentacool from the shore, which clouds meant thunderstorms.
 Be smart, pay attention, and nothing will hurt you.

-And what about when his eyes showed him something that wasn't supposed to exist?
-Again, he tried to reconcile Dad's lessons with Suicune's words, and again he hit a wall.
-It just didn't make sense.
+Dad hadn’t prepared him for when his eyes showed him something that wasn’t supposed to exist.
+Again, he tried to reconcile Dad’s lessons with Suicune’s words, and again he hit a wall.
+It just didn’t make sense.

-If Una was offended by Chris's admission of faithlessness, she didn't show it.
-"In Ecruteak—before, I should say—some kinds of faith came easier than others.
-How could I doubt in the existence of Ho-oh when I can hold one of Her feathers?"
+If Una was offended by Chris's admission of faithlessness, she didn’t show it.
+“In Ecruteak—before, I should say—some kinds of faith came easier than others.
+How could I doubt in Ho-oh when I can watch her shadow overhead, when I can hold one of Her feathers?”

-As she lifted a hand to her necklace, he made the connection for the first time: did she mean that feather was plucked from an actual god?
-Before, he would've said that was impossible.
+As she lifted a hand to her necklace, he made the connection for the first time: did she mean that feather around her neck was plucked from an actual god?
+Before, he would’ve said that was impossible.
 Now … could he really be sure?

-"But to understand her blessings, to hold her favor … Those are much harder.
+“But to understand her blessings, to hold her favor ….
+Those are much harder.
 Some priests spend the entirety of their vocation interpreting the remains of the burnt offerings atop Brass Tower.
-I suppose they could not foresee what would become of it all."
+I suppose they did not foresee what would become of Ecruteak.”
 Una flashed a wry smile.
-"And yet now is when the gods choose to speak directly.
-They have even given you a personal blessing."
+“And yet now is when the gods choose to speak directly.
+They have even given you a personal blessing.”

 There was a bitter edge to her voice.
 She wanted it to have been her.